windriver-codecamp/GPU-WRLinux/3_Software/4_Toolkit_SDK/TensorFlow/README.md

-# How to install Tensorflow?
+# How to install Tensorflow-gpu?
+GPU!!!!!
     step1: pip3 install tensorflow-gpu
     setp2: check the tensorflow version:
             python3